Check Out What Whales Are Doing With CCL - Benzinga

-Someone with a lot of money to spend has taken a bearish stance on Carnival CCL.
+A whale with a lot of money to spend has taken a noticeably bullish stance on Carnival.

+Looking at options history for Carnival CCL we detected 15 strange trades.

 What's The Price Target?